EXPERT CORNER: Tips to prepare for the future by our professor Terence Tse, PhD03/02/2021

 Developing business sustainability ensures business continuity even in a crisis

 On February 9, 2021 COTRUGLI Business School organized a virtual CEO panel “Navigating through a new business landscape”.
 The panel was facilitated by Terence Tse, PhD, visiting professor at COTRUGLI.
+The panelists discussed how to ensure business continuity, even in a crisis.

 The panel brought together top executives from the leading companies: Fabris Peruško (Fortenova grupa), Jiří Dvorjančanský (A1 Hrvatska), Mihael Furjan (PLIVA Hrvatska), Romeo Collina (Zagrebačka banka), Sándor Fasimon (INA) and Zrinka Bokulić (Aminess hoteli i kampovi).